kimcuhoang/ddd-net-ef-core/README.md

 ### [CQRS](https://martinfowler.com/bliki/CQRS.html)

-1. `DDDEfCore.ProductCatalog.Services.Commands`: for Create, Update and delete operators by consuming repositories.
+1. `DDD.ProductCatalog.Application.Commands`: for Create, Update and delete operators by consuming repositories.
-2. `DDDEfCore.ProductCatalog.Services.Queries`: for all of the query operators by using [Dapper](https://github.com/StackExchange/Dapper)
+2. `DDD.ProductCatalog.Application.Queries`: for all of the query operators by using [Dapper](https://github.com/StackExchange/Dapper)

 ## Highlighted Points